PlakarKorp/docs.plakar.io/content/quickstart/_index.md

 $
 ```

-The output above shows the three snapshots pushed above as well as a few informations regarding them.
+The output above shows the three snapshots pushed above as well as a few information regarding them.

 ### Restoring snapshots